amcharts/amcharts3-angular2/README.md

 ----

-4) If you want to dynamically change the chart config after the chart has been created, you first need to create a *copy* of the existing config:
+4) If you want to dynamically change the chart options after the chart has been created, you first need to create a *copy* of the existing options:

 ```
 export class AppComponent {
+  // Initial configuration
-  private id = "chartdiv";
+  private options = {

-  private options;
+    "type": "serial",
+    "theme": "light",
+    "dataProvider": []
+    ...
+  };

   changeChart() {
-    // Make a copy of the existing config
+    // Make a copy of the existing options
     this.options = JSON.parse(JSON.serialize(this.options));

-    // Change the config
+    // Change the dataProvider
     this.options.dataProvider = [...];
   }
 }
 ```

-Alternatively, you can use a function or method to create a new config:
+Alternatively, you can use a function or method to create the new options:

 ```
 export class AppComponent {
+  // Initial configuration
-  private id = "chartdiv";
+  private options = this.makeConfig({

-  private options;
+    dataProvider: []
+  });

-  makeConfig(dataProvider) {
+  makeConfig(info) {
     return {
       "type": "serial",
       "theme": "light",
-      "dataProvider": dataProvider
+      "dataProvider": info.dataProvider
       ...
     };
   }

   changeChart() {
+    // Change the dataProvider
-    this.options = this.makeConfig([...]);
+    this.options = this.makeConfig({
+      dataProvider: [...]
+    });
   }
 }
 ```

-Why do you need to make a copy of the config?
-Even if you change the properties of the object, the object itself has not changed, and therefore Angular2 does **not** update AmCharts.
+Why do you need to make a copy of the options?
+Even if you change the properties of the object, the object itself has not changed, and therefore Angular does **not** update AmCharts.

-But if you make a copy of the object, then Angular2 realizes that the object is different, and so it updates AmCharts.
-This is an issue with Angular2, and there isn't much we can do about it.
+But if you make a copy of the object, then Angular realizes that the object is different, and so it updates AmCharts.
+This is an issue with Angular, and there isn't much we can do about it.

 ----

 You can see some examples in the `examples` directory.

 ## Changelog

+### 1.2.0
+* Adding in support for Angular 4
+* It is now possible to omit the id

 ### 1.1.0
 * Various fixes